Taxonomic treatment: Etymology

 The term taxonomic treatment has been coined because the term description has two meanings in species or taxonomic descriptions.
 One is equivalent to treatment, the second as subsection in treatments describing the taxon, complementing diagnosis, materials examined, distribution, conservation and other subsections.

 History

-This term has been introduced during a national US NSF digital library project, and has been further developed into Taxpub, a taxonomy specific version of the Journal Article Tag Suite by Plazi, National Center for Biotechnology Information, and Pensoft Publishers.
+This term has been introduced during a national US NSF digital library project, and has been further developed into Taxpub, a taxonomy specific version of the Journal Article Tag Suite, by Plazi, the National Center for Biotechnology Information, and Pensoft Publishers.
 It was prototyped by the taxonomic journal ZooKeys, which adopted Taxpub from its volume 50 onwards, followed by PhytoKeys.
-Taxpub is now used by journals published by Pensoft Publishers, European Journal of Taxonomy by Consortium of European Taxonomic Facilities (CETAF), and the National Museum of Natural History, France.
-The TreatmentBank service provided by Plazi to convert taxonomic publications into FAIR data provides access to over 500,000 taxonomic treatments, including over 7,700 treatments for new described species in 2020.
+Taxpub is now used by journals published by Pensoft Publishers, the European Journal of Taxonomy, the Consortium of European Taxonomic Facilities (CETAF), and the National Museum of Natural History, France.
+The TreatmentBank service maintained by Plazi to convert taxonomic publications into FAIR data provides access to over 500,000 taxonomic treatments, including over 7,700 treatments for new described species in 2020.
 They will eventually become accessible in BLR after passing quality control to avoid artifacts due to the complex conversion of unstructured, mainly PDF based publications.